Nicolas Bouliane

 Most travel advice is written by travel bloggers or content marketers.
 The former spent two weeks in the country and the latter never left their office.
 They rehash the same recommendations as countless other blogs.

-ChatGPT gives you rehashed advice with half the fuss:
+ChatGPT gives you rehashed advice with half the fuss.

-A good book about your destination can infuse your experience with nuance and understanding.
-Look for evocative books like “Maximum City” or “Stasiland”.
-In a pinch, try Very Short Introductions.
-If you’re not sure, ask the local subreddit for suggestions.
+A good book about your destination infuses your experience with nuance and understanding.
+Look for evocative books like Maximum City or Stasiland.
+In a pinch, try the Very Short Introductions series, or at least the Wikipedia page about the region.

 Money